Imperial China and the Yangtze

 Days 12-13 — Shanghai

 Take a walking tour of the Xin Tian Di neighborhood, and stroll through peaceful Yu Yuan, a traditional Chinese garden and gathering place.
 Devote the afternoon to gazing upon priceless collections of ancient Chinese bronzes, ceramics, and calligraphy at the acclaimed Shanghai Museum.
 Tonight, attend a lively Chinese acrobatics show.
-The next morning walk along the Bund, Shanghai’s broad and bustling riverfront boulevard, once the center of European influence in the Far East.
-During an afternoon at leisure, experience more of Shanghai’s vitality then toast your adventure at a farewell dinner.
-(2B,L,D)
+The next morning walk along The Bund, Shanghai’s broad and bustling riverfront boulevard.
+The remainder of the day is at leisure to experience bustling Nanjing Road, cruise the Huangpu River, or get a bird’s-eye view of the city from the Oriental Pearl TV Tower.
+Tonight, toast your adventure at a farewell dinner.
+(2B,1L,1D)

 Day 14 — Depart Shanghai for the U.S.